-In line with Ruggles, we used ordinary least squares regression to control for the effects of variation in economic and demographic conditions on the living arrangements of the elderly across the samples.
-Accordingly, the main goal of the regression exercise was to assess systematically whether the level of co-residence in a particular country or region was high or low, given the demographic and economic circumstances.
-Our strategy relies on using the regression to predict the living arrangements of the aged in each census sample, and then to compare this predicted family structure with the observed values.
-This is how we would gauge whether a given population had higher or lower levels of elderly co-residence than would be expected on the basis of that population's economic and demographic characteristics (Ruggles 2009, 258).
+In line with Ruggles, the authors used ordinary least squares regression to control for the effects of variation in economic and demographic conditions on the living arrangements of the elderly across the samples.
+Accordingly, the main goal of the regression exercise was to assess systematically whether the level of coresidence in a particular country or region was high or low, given the demographic and economic circumstances.
+This strategy relies on using the regression to predict the living arrangements of the aged in each census sample, and then to compare this predicted family structure with the observed values.
+This is how it will be gauged whether a given population had higher or lower levels of elderly coresidence than would be expected on the basis of that population's economic and demographic characteristics.

-The results of the country-level analysis overlap almost completely with Ruggles' original estimations (Ruggles 2010, 572).
+The results of the country-level analysis overlap almost completely with Ruggles' original estimations.
 They show that stem families in Poland-Lithuania and Serbia fit relatively well into the prediction.
-Only for Albania were the observed values significantly lower than would be expected given the economic and demographic characteristics of the population.
+Only for Albania were the observed values significantly lower than would be expected, given the economic and demographic characteristics of the population.
 Like in Ruggles' analysis, the comparable model for joint families revealed a much less clear association between predicted and observed values.
-All of the countries with a proportion of joint families above 10 percent had substantially higher observed rates than those that were predicted, and our three datasets also showed this pattern.
-We suspect, however, that lumping together different regions of Poland-Lithuania and Albania may mask heterogeneity within our "samples."
+All of the countries with a proportion of joint families above 10 percent had substantially higher observed rates than those that were predicted, and the three new data sets also showed this pattern.
+It can be suspected, however, that lumping together different regions of Poland-Lithuania and Albania may mask heterogeneity within these "samples."

-To account for this variation, we split the Polish data into western and eastern components, and repeated the whole exercise (Figures 1a and 1b).
-Looking at stem-family co-residence, we found that the observed and the predicted percentages match almost exactly for eastern Poland, while the country's western territories had much lower observed values than predicted.
+To account for this variation, the Polish data is split into western and eastern components and repeated the whole exercise (Figure 1A and B).
+Looking at stem-family coresidence, we find that the observed and the predicted percentages match almost exactly for Eastern Poland, while the country's western territories had much lower observed values than predicted.
 For the Serbian data, the model was found to be a good fit.
-An interesting aspect of this model's fit is that neither of these two societies had a tradition of stem-family household formation rules or characteristic patterns of co-residence, whereas there was an indication of a stem-family pattern in Polish western regions (Szołtysek 2007).
-When looking at percentages of joint families, we can see that Poland's west hugs the left axis very much like the Western European countries.
+An interesting aspect of this model's fit is that neither of these two societies had a tradition of stem-family household formation rules or characteristic patterns of coresidence, whereas there was an indication of a stem-family pattern in Polish western regions.
+When looking at the percentages of joint families, we can see that Poland's west hugs the left axis very much like the Western European countries.
 On the other hand, Poland's east, together with Serbia, are the two cases with the largest differences between the observed and the predicted percentages.
 The gap between the western and eastern territories of Poland seems to be as large as it possibly could be.